Keith Faber: Campaign

 In February 2017, Faber announced his intention to run for Ohio Auditor of State.
 Ohio Speaker of the House Cliff Rosenberger considered running for the Republican nomination for auditor, but chose not to do so.
 He ran unopposed for the Republican nomination in the May 2018 primary.
 During his campaign, Faber emphasized performance audits to promote government efficiency.

 Faber faced former U.S. Representative Zack Space, the Democratic nominee, in the 2018 campaign for state auditor.
 In October 2018, the Associated Press published an investigation revealed that Faber and his businesses incurred penalties for tax delinquencies between 2008 and 2015 across multiple properties and years and in two counties.
 Before Faber's tax payment history came to light, Faber had run digital ads attacking Space for his two tax penalties in 2005 and 2008.
 Both candidates cited administrative errors as the reason for the late payments.
 Space's campaign accused Faber of hypocrisy; Faber’s bookkeeper took responsibility for the delays.

 On November 6, 2018, Faber was elected State Auditor.
 Faber received 49.66% of the vote, defeating Space, who received 46.28%.

 Tenure

 Faber was first inaugurated as auditor on January 12, 2019.
-He was inaugurated for a second term on January 9, 2023 joined by his family and sworn in by newly elected Chief Justice of the Ohio Supreme Court Sharon Kennedy.
+He was inaugurated for a second term on January 9, 2023, joined by his family and sworn in by newly elected chief justice of the Ohio Supreme Court Sharon Kennedy.

 Electoral history

 Personal life

-Faber's brithday is January 19.
-He is married to Andrea Faber, and together they have two children.
+Faber is married to Andrea Faber, and together they have two children.
 They reside in Celina, Ohio.